biharimukund/packer/README.md

 # packer

-This repo can be used to create images for VMs using packer.
+This repo can be used to create images for VMs using packer on Virtual Box or ESXi.

-* centos7-vbox.json can be used to commision a Centos VM tempalte for Virtual Box.
+##centos7-vbox.json can be used to commision a Centos VM tempalte for Virtual Box.

+**Command: packer build centos7-vbox.json**

 ```
-Command: packer build centos7-vmware.json

-Sample Output:
+Sample Output for Virtual box:
 =====================================================================

 virtualbox-iso output will be in this color.